Hearing Loss Treatment Options

 Middle ear implants are among the newest advances in hearing loss treatment.
 So it's important to speak to a specialist who has experience implanting them.
 Because they are placed in the middle ear, they are almost completely hidden.
 They also don't cause feedback and can stay in place when swimming or bathing.

 Bone-anchored hearing aids.
 These devices are surgically implanted into the bone behind the ear, where they transmit sound into the inner ear through the skull.
 Bone-anchored hearing aids are typically recommended for people with:

 - Hearing loss in just one ear

-- Congenital defects in the shape of their ear canals
+- Defects in the shape of their ear canals

 - Conductive or mixed hearing loss with chronic ear infections